damnordicus/starwars-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Things you need to use the software and how to install them.

 * npm
   ```sh
   npm install npm@latest -g